Knox County, Ohio

 Knox County was created on March 1, 1808 from Fairfield County and Franklin County.
 This county was named for General Henry Knox, the first Secretary of War .

-Areas bordering to Knox County are Richland County (north), Ashland County (far northeast), Holmes County (northeast), Coshocton County (east), Licking County (south), Delaware County (southwest), Morrow County (northwest) .
+Bordering Counties are Richland County (north), Ashland County (far northeast), Holmes County (northeast), Coshocton County (east), Licking County (south), Delaware County (southwest), Morrow County (northwest) .

 - Knox County Townships include Berlin, Brown, Butler, Clay, Clinton, College, Harrison, Hilliar, Howard, Jackson, Jefferson, Liberty, Middlebury, Milford, Miller, Monroe, Morgan, Morris, Pike, Pleasant, Union, Wayne.